BatchDrake/suscan/README.md

 * **Transition plot**: Symbol transition representation, either as a transition matrix or a transition graph.
 You can switch from one to another just by left-clicking on it.
 * **Spectrum plot**: Power spectrum and cyclostationary spectrum analysis of the desired channel, disabled by default.
 * **Demodulator properties**: Set of controls to define the channel modulation parameters.
 It also features a couple of automatic baudrate detectors.
-* **Symbol recorder**: After configuring the demodulator properly, it allows you to record, save and process demodulated symbols.
+* **Symbol recorder**: After properly configuring the demodulator parameters, it allows you to record, save and process demodulated symbols.